Swaroop-Acharya/Swaroop-Acharya/README.md

 <h3>About me</h3>

-- 🌱 At the moment, I am aiming to improve my technical skills and develop web development skill.
+- 🌱 At the moment, Iam Learning core Java to achieve Full Stack Development.

 - 💬 Ask me about **React, Web Development, UI/UX**

+- 📫To get in touch with me, please email me at **swaroopa802@gmail.com**
 - ⚡ Fun fact **I don't hate Java ; )**
-- 📫To get in touch with me, please email me at **swaroopa802@gmail.com**